-Although it is true that SDI focuses on quantitative facility based data, information is also collected on institutional factors that help to understand and interpret the results.
-Beyond the indicators in each sector, the other information gathered helps to interpret the indicators and to perform more detailed analysis.
+Although it is true that SDI focuses on quantitative facility-based data, information is also collected on institutional factors that help to understand and interpret the results.
+Beyond the indicators in each sector, the other information gathered helps to interpret the indicators and to perform a more detailed analysis.

 SDI surveys focus on facility-based data, which is data that isn’t gathered systematically anywhere else.
 While there are household surveys that give insight into education and health outcomes and their socio-economic determinants, this information does not show what these systems should be held accountable for.
 This is the gap that SDI aims to fill.

 Is there a risk of laying the blame on providers for service delivery weaknesses?